 “Lot” shall mean and refer to any one of the parcels in the Neighborhood, and may be designated on the Plat as a “Lot” or “Parcel”.
 Except where the context specifically requires otherwise, reference to a Lot shall include reference to the Allocated Interest appurtenant to such Lot.

 “Manager” shall mean any entity or Person engaged by the Board to manage or assist in managing the Neighborhood.

+“Master Association” shall refer to the entity described in Recital S that owns Shoreline Property, manages the two community lakes, manages certain common areas in the community, and is authorized to assess the Association and other member associations for expenses related to its operation.

 “Neighborhood” shall refer to the Property and all structures and improvements thereon including the Lots.